riadhossain52/ScratchViewR/README.md

 An Android custom ScratchView library for creating scratch card effects with configurable text and image.

+Step 1.
 Add it in your root settings.gradle at the end of repositories:

 gradle